BharathSivagiri/BharathSivagiri/README.md

 ### Hi there 👋

 # 💫 About Me:
-Aspiring learner dedicated the life to learn new technologies in tech industry.....and a lil bit game addict...
+Aspiring learner dedicated the life to learn new technologies in tech industry.....

 ## 🌐 Socials: